IndigoUnited/node-is-link-working/README.md

 Checks if a given hypermedia link is working or broken (2xx).

 Performs a GET request, aborting it as soon as we got the response headers.
-If the URL is unreachable, checks if you are offline to avoid returning false negatives.
+If the URL is unreachable, optionally checks if you are offline to avoid returning false negatives.

 ## Installation